liaoandi/brands-eval/final-code/README.md

 1. data source/ cleaning
 The data of our projet comes from two parts, the first part comes from web crawling, and the second part comes from pdf reports.

-	1.1 Web Crawling
+	1.1 Web Crawling:

 	We observed the website structure of Shop Ethical, and then used request and beautifulsoup to download all the company tables under "clothes" category.
 We didn't take extra protection measures, such as, setting waiting time between visiting different companies, as Shop Ethical is a realtively small website.

-	1.2 pdf reports
+	1.2 pdf reports:

 	To deal with pdf reports, we first converted them into unstructured txt data, and then using pandas, regular expression and helper function to extract the information from txt files.
 Then we reorganized the information into pandas dataframe.

 2. data merging

 As we collected data from multiple data sources, we needed to connect all of them in some way to make full use of all the data.
-Therefore, we chose to give priority to web crawling data and label companies and brands using company_id and brand_id as unique idientifiers if they appear in the web crawling data.
-Then we used map function to distibute ids for companies and brands from other sources, which works for companies and brands have the exactly same names.
+Therefore, we chose to give priority to web crawling data and label companies and brands using company_id and brand_id as unique idientifiers if they appear in the web crawling data.Then we used map function to distibute ids for companies and brands from other sources, which works for companies and brands have the exactly same names.

 For those companies and brands have similiar but not the same names, we utilized jellyfish package to calculate the similarity score between them.
 And, after several trials, we set the threshold to be 0.9, and set the value of companiy_id and brand_id to their most similar counterparts.